MarkoM-dot/Pong/README.md

 ![Screenshot_20210830-130622](https://user-images.githubusercontent.com/83985775/131332154-671491c3-1c8a-4341-ac39-ff11eca82df0.png)

-Before entering the tournament, players can choose their preferred paddle and their options will be saved on their device.
+Before entering the challenges, players can choose their preferred paddle and their options will be saved on their device.

 ![Screenshot_20210830-130636](https://user-images.githubusercontent.com/83985775/131332156-5be95340-98e0-4c17-bf91-47a13b8b8488.png)